dustinpfister/blog_posts/_posts/threejs-examples-biplane-group.md

 ## 4 - Conclusion

-This was a fun quick little side projet where I continued with anothert quick simple side project with the biplane model.
+This was a fun quick little side project where I continued with another quick simple side project with the biplane model.
 Still if I can not think of some kind of long term project with this, or something like this I do not think I will be putting to much time into something like this.
 I have a whole lot of other little side projects like this and some of them should get more attention.

 Maybe if I can think of some cool video type project to create with threejs that will help me get on track with continuing with this sort of thing.
-That is to make a whole bunch of other simple modles like this some of which are just modles of modles like in this post, and create a sece that I can export as a video file.
+That is to make a whole bunch of other simple models like this some of which are just models of models like in this post, and create a scene that I can export as a video file.

-Another idea is to start to create some very basic, yet maybe fun game out of modles like this.
+Another idea is to start to create some very basic, yet maybe fun game out of models like this.
 That sort of thing might prove to be very time consuming though, and I all ready have a lot of canvas projects that are proving to be that kind of project all ready.
-So I would like to do soemthign new with threejs maybe if I am going to put more time into this.
+So I would like to do something new with threejs maybe if I am going to put more time into this.